 Fruits and Vegetables: I stock my fridge with lots of fruits and veggies and plan meals with plant foods.
 I have a bowl full of grapes which are rinsed and taken off the vine so that my family can easily grab a healthy snack.

-I also have a bag of mini sweet peppers, blueberries, strawberries, peaches, carrots, snap peas, broccoli, cauliflower, mushrooms, spinach, garlic, and chopped salad.
+I also have mini sweet peppers, blueberries, strawberries, peaches, carrots, snap peas, broccoli, cauliflower, mushrooms, spinach, garlic, and chopped salad.

 Protein: I strive for lean protein sources.
 We have 97% lean ground turkey, salmon, sliced turkey for sandwiches, tofu, eggs, and a variety of hummus.
 Red pepper and pine nut hummus are staples in our house for dipping carrots and sweet peppers.